lumenlearning/rise/README.md

 ## Installation

-You can install the released version of rise from [CRAN](https://CRAN.R-project.org) with:
+You will soon be able to install the released version of rise from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("rise")